davidrindt/KernelLogrankTest/README.md

 ### Introduction

-This repository contains python code for two methods to test independence between a right-censored survival time $t$ and a covariate $X$, a random vector in any dimension.
+This repository contains python code for two methods to test independence between a right-censored survival time T (censored by a censoring time C) and a covariate X, a random vector in any dimension.
 The methods are the Kernel Log rank test (1) and OptHsic (2).
 For the methods see

 (1) A kernel log-rank test of independence for right-censored data/ Tamara Fernandez, Arthur Gretton, David Rindt, Dino Sejdinovic. [url](https://arxiv.org/abs/1912.03784).